Jagadeesh-04/Python-Practice-programs/README.md

-# Python-Practice-programs
+# Python_Practice_Programs

 Here listed simple python programs which are coded by me,

-from creating these programs i've strongly learned the python basics and how it works
+By Creating these programs i've strongly learned the python basics and how it works.

-The program questions are gathered from geeks for geeks .
+These programs questions are gathered from geeks for geeks , and I personally coded the solutions